Download the fact sheet:

 A person is under no obligation to either take part, or not take part, in any form of industrial action unless they wish to do so.

-Under the Fair Work Act 2009, industrial action does not include any of the following:
+Under the FW Act, industrial action does not include any of the following:

 - action by employees that is authorised or agreed to by the employer